Skip to Content

 According to the University of Washington's Urban Freight Lab and nonprofit People for Bikes, cargo bikes could play a major role in greening the delivery sector, which is responsible for a staggering 28 percent of greenhouse gas emissions in cities worldwide.
 Ultra-heavy freight trucks and vans, meanwhile, are significantly more likely to kill any pedestrians and cyclists they might strike, in addition to blocking crosswalks and bike lanes, which can cause crashes with other vehicles.

-Some cities have recognized the transformative potential of deliveries by cargo bike — case studies include college campuses, business-to-business corridors and grocery delivery routes — but others have struggled to scale them up.
+Some groups have recognized the transformative potential of deliveries by cargo bike and trike, with college campuses, business-to-business corridors and grocery delivery outfits particularly embracing those modes.
+On the whole, though, the U.S. has been slow to embrace the micro-delivery revolution.

 "There was a time when we thought cargo bikes were going to explode across North America, but then things kind of calmed down," said Giacomo Dalla Chiara, investigative lead at Urban Freight Lab and the author of the report.
 "So we thought, let’s bring everything together, and give [communities] a roadmap."